Skip to main content

 Written by Ben

-The purpose of recovery is to restore the body's physiological and psychological functions, so you can compete and train again at the appropriate level.
+Recovery is just as essential to effective training as the active elements of your plan.
+Recovery is key to restoring the body's physiological and psychological functions, so you can compete and train again at your best – don't discredit the downtime!

 1. Sleep

-Protein has been proven to speed up recovery by helping repair the small muscle tears and ease soreness.
-The suggested serving is 1.6-2g per kg of bodyweight daily.
-When you increase your intensity, it is vital to ensure that your protein intake is higher to allow the body to repair itself.
-If you struggle to get the recommended serving in, adding a protein shake daily is an easy hack.
+Protein helps speed up recovery by helping to repair small muscle tears and ease soreness.
+When you increase the intensity of your training, it is vital to ensure that your protein intake is higher to allow the body to repair itself.
+If you struggle to include protein in your meals, adding a protein shake daily is an easy hack.
+Read our full guide on day-to-day nutrition for runners here.

 3. Hydration